JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ## Create the data frame

 Start by creating the data frame containing the records to visualize.

-In this tutorial, we'll use the DataFrame library to generate the data frame.
 This data frame stores simulated numbers of the monthly average temperature in three cities: Berlin, Madrid, and Caracas.

+Use the `dataFrameOf()` function from the Koltin DataFrame library to generate the data frame.
 To create the data frame, run the following code snippet in the Kotlin Notebook:

 ```kotlin
 // The months variable stores a list with the 12 months of the year